5 Phases of Developing Medical Devices: A Comprehensive Guide

 User requirements are further gathered and turned into a User Requirements Specifications document (URS).

-Those designs need to be verified against the EDS before the product is built, and then the physical product itself needs to be validated against the user requirements (URS).
+Design output needs to be verified against design input before the product is built, and then the physical product itself needs to be validated against the user requirements (URS).

 If you had determined earlier that you needed Clinical trials for your product, you should enact your Clinical plan at this point.

-Phase 4 - Final validation, product tested and approved by a competent authority
+Phase 4 - Final validation, product tested and approved by competent authority

 All data and documentation need to be assembled and ready for submission to competent authorities for product approval, including evidence of design verification and results from clinical trials.